by Tony Vidler

 Do people KNOW that you want referrals, or new business?
 I know that seems a silly question, however it is amazing how often when the topic does come up that clients will say “you are running a good business and are always busy…I didn’t think you wanted/needed/were interested in more clients…“

 Over the years I have seen and heard all sorts of ridiculous (but supposedly clever!) methods of cunningly asking for referrals…like putting stickers and stamps on your paperwork that make the client ask a question that supposedly gives the adviser an opening to introduce the topic.
 IF that sort of thing ever worked at all, it probably doesn’t now.
-Besides, such tactics are crass.
+Besides, I’ve always felt that such tactics are crass and embarassing for both parties.

 A more professional approach will involve being open, transparent, and positioning for referrals on a “deserved” basis.
 By that I mean putting the expectation out there clearly – but with the caveat that you understand they are a by-product of being referable.